This course is open for applications.

-You'll have access to UWE's Science Communication Unit, a centre of excellence in this specialist field.
+You'll have access to our Science Communication Unit, a centre of excellence in this specialist field.

-You are guided throughout the MSc by the following core staff:
+You are guided throughout this course by the following core staff:

-Some modules offer field trips, recently these have included visits to At-Bristol, M Shed and The Wellcome Trust.
+Some modules offer field trips, recently these have included visits to We The Curious, M Shed and The Wellcome Trust.

 Careers / Further study

 Science communication skills are in high demand in a wide range of sectors and industries, such as journalism, public relations, science centres and museums, science education, professional consultancy and Research Council/learned institutions.

 Throughout the course, we'll encourage you to develop the professional skills to help you secure employment or research positions.
 Successful employment for our graduates is essential to this course's success.

 To help you achieve your career goals we offer the following opportunities: